kitab-project-org/stats-powerbi-dashboard/README.md

 ## February 2020 Statistical - Pairwise Alignments (Primary Book only)

-[PowerBI Dashboard]

-### Raw dataset
+### PowerBI dashboard & raw dataset
-For downloadable raw dataset and PowerBI files, please check the **quicklinks** where the direct link is provided.
+For PowerBI dashboard based on this dataset and downloadable raw data including raw PowerBI files, please check the **quicklinks** where the direct link is provided.

 | Original Column Name | Renamed Column (PowerBI) | Definition  |